 Question… what is the most utilized substance in the world?
 If you choose water, you are correct, kinda obvious, right?
 But if you were asked, what is the second?
 How many people would have said Concrete before we started reading this article?
 I certainly would not have. but it is true.
 Concrete at over 10 billion tons a year is the second most utilized substance in the world!

-For all of us, weather we are contractors, equipment and materials manufacturers, distributers, sales teams, architects, designers, end-users and many more, we all deal to one degree or another with concrete, most of us, every day.
+For all of us, whether we are contractors, equipment and materials manufacturers, distributers, sales teams, architects, designers, end-users and many more, we all deal to one degree or another with concrete, most of us, every day.
 We spec it, prep for it, place it, grind and profile it, even polish it and we have probably never given much thought to where it came from, the history of Concrete.

-I never thought about it, and I have worked in the trades and dealt with concrete sense I was 14 years old, I never gave it much thought either until I started profiling and polishing concrete, I was then forced to learn a lot about the differences in concrete, but not its history, it was not until I started researching information for this article that I started to appreciate the long and interesting history of concrete.
+I never thought about it, and I have worked in the trades and dealt with concrete since I was 14 years old, I never gave it much thought either until I started profiling and polishing concrete, I was then forced to learn a lot about the differences in concrete, but not its history, it was not until I started researching information for this article that I started to appreciate the long and interesting history of concrete.

 What did I learn?
 Concrete in various forms has been around civilization to one degree or another for thousands of years.
 It is one of the most ubiquitous and versatile building materials in the world, with a truly rich history.
 From ancient civilizations to modern engineering marvels, to the patios in our backyards concrete has played a crucial role in shaping the "Built environment" we all inhabit.